keithrbennett/keithrbennett.github.io/_posts/2012-09-15-hello-nailgun-goodbye-jvm-startup-delays.md

 nruby -e 'puts(123)'  0.00s user 0.01s system 3% cpu 0.197 total
 ```

 I recently needed to do some cycles of delete gem; build gem; install gem.
 This was easy to put together on a single line so I could just scroll up my history to repeat the process.
 Here are the timings, first without, and then with, Nailgun.
-I&#8217;ve removed irrelevant output for brevity&#8217;s sake.
+I've removed irrelevant output for brevity's sake.

 _Without_ Nailgun: